ibm-cloud-docs/databases-for-enterprisedb/howto-resources-scaling.md

 ### Dedicated Cores

 You can enable or increase the CPU allocation to the deployment.
 With dedicated cores, your resource group is given a single-tenant host with a reserve of CPU shares.
 Your deployment is then guaranteed the minimum number of CPUs you specify.
-The default of 0 dedicated cores uses compute resources on shared hosts.
-Going from a 0 to a >0 CPU count provisions and moves your deployment to new hosts, and your databases are restarted as part of that move.
-Going from >0 to a 0 CPU count, moves your deployment to a shared host and also restarts your databases as part of the move.

 ## Scaling Considerations